CompuTec/computec-docs/docs/appengine/plugins-user-guide/batch-traceability/overview.md

 On this graph specific Batches are represented by boxes (nodes) with its details.
 You can zoom in or zoom out the view by using a mouse roll or ![Zoom In](./media/overview/zoom%20in.png) and ![Zoom Out](./media/overview/zoom-out.png).
 You can show or hide legend by using ![Hide Legend](./media/overview/hide-legend.png).
 You can expand view by using ![Expand Legend](./media/overview/expand-legend.png).

-### Going forward and backward
+### Going Forward and Backward

-The Batch Trace visualization form shows what a specific Item was made of.
-It looks back on every Batch that was used in production process to the point of a chosen Batch.
+The Batch Trace visualization form shows the composition of a specific item by tracing back through every batch involved in its production process, up to a selected batch.

 ![Batch Trace visualization form](./media/overview/going-backward-and-forward.png) You can also choose a Batch and go forward to see where the Items from a specific Batch were used.
 To do that, hold Shift and left-click on a desired Batch:
 ![Going Backward and Forward](./media/overview/going-backward-and-forward-01.png)

-In history list you can find your tracing history.You can switch to another batch from the list at any time in any form: Overview, Trace, Action.
+In the history list, you can find your tracing history.
+You can switch to another batch from the list at any time in any form: Overview, Trace, Action.

 ### Transactions